Understanding Gross Wages – Complete Guide

 And other applicable components, as per rules and regulations.

 Salaries mostly refer to payments made to white-collar job holders and executives.
-At times, the packages are called compensation packages
+Another term used to describe salary packages is compensation packages

-In the US, companies’ compensation strategies set out the year-long compensation goals, and the compensation policies develop the individual compensation components as per state, local, and federal laws.
+Companies in the US develop compensation strategies set out the year-long compensation goals, and the compensation policies develop the individual compensation components as per state, local, and federal laws.

 In contrast, wages are paid for work carried out hourly, daily, weekly, or per unit.
+Usually in blue-collar jobs.
 The payment per period of work may be fixed but what a worker receives at the end of the day, week, or month varies.

 The following image summarizes the key differences of the two types of pay: